makersacademy/shop-manager-challenge/README.md

 bundle
 ```

-To run the program, open `app.rb` and uncomment the following lines of code before running `ruby app.rb` in your terminal.
+To run the program, open `app.rb` and run `ruby app.rb` in your terminal.

 ## Technologies used